SimilarWeb's Demographics allows you to:

 - Benchmark your audience to better understand your strengths and opportunities

 - Monitor your market share across segments

-- Optimise user acquisition, partnerships and brand awareness efforts towards your relevant audience with the right messaging and targeting
+- Optimize user acquisition, partnerships, and brand awareness efforts towards your relevant audience with the right messaging and targeting

 How to get started?

 1. Type the domain address you would like to analyze in the search bar

 2. Navigate to Demographics feature under the Website Audience section

 3. Now you will be able to view the age and gender breakdowns of any website’s audience

 What can we learn by analyzing the top publishers' website demographics?